-32. John Teahan was in the fire service for 35 years in the Brookline Fire Department, as a firefighter, lieutenant, and captain.
+15. Robert O'Connor ("Plaintiff") was in the fire service for 40 years in the Worcester Fire Department as a firefighter.
 His firefighter training included building construction, fire appliances, pump operations, ladders, search and rescue, ventilation, utility control, salvage and overhaul, vehicle extrication, incident command, and basic first aid.
-One of John's memorable moments occurred when he and his crew rescued a semi-conscious woman trapped in a basement fire.
-In the course of firefighting training and fire suppression activities, John routinely wore turnouts and has used and/or been exposed to Class B foam.
-Blood serum testing results received in May 2022 show his PFAS levels are significantly elevated.
-John has been diagnosed and treated for prostate cancer.
+One of Plaintiff's most memorable experiences occurred when he and his crew rescued an elderly woman from a house fire.
+In the course of firefighting training and fire suppression activities, Plaintiff routinely wore turnouts and used and/or was exposed to Class B foam.
+Plaintiff was diagnosed with and treated for prostate cancer.